by Lucinda Staniland

 Sarsha Hope, Sarsha Hope Wellness

-As a teacher and practitioner of Yoga for over 20 years, this comment by Mark Whitwell heartens me.
-My early years of studentship were in a very masculine school of Yoga.
+As a teacher and practitioner of Yoga for over 20 years, my early years of studentship were in a very masculine school of Yoga.
 We were taught that the body was viewed as something that needed to be fixed, perfected and aligned in a certain way; sometimes rather brutally.
 This led me to a striving for perfection and deepened my sense of not being worthy.
 In my life, this showed up as me constantly trying to fix and change things.
 I was feeding into the collective consciousness that is rife in our world, that we are not enough.

 I had to find another way a more feminine approach one that nourished and fed my soul.
 I was blessed to find teachers who viewed the body as alive, awake, intelligent consciousness its self.
 That every body was exquisitely unique and that it loved to breathe and unfold in spirals and circles, as well as linear back and forth.
 This way of practicing, led me to a deeper acceptance of myself and others exactly as we are.
 Collectively growing a new way of being; I am already more than enough.